airenare/pneumo_check/README.md

+# PneumoCheck
-# Pneumonia Detection in Chest X-rays Using Convolutional Neural Networks
+Pneumonia Detection in Chest X-rays Using Convolutional Neural Networks

 ## Overview
 This project aims to develop a convolutional neural network (CNN) to classify chest X-ray images into two categories: normal (no pneumonia) and pneumonia (infected).
 The project includes data preprocessing, model development and training, evaluation, and a web application for real-time prediction.